Boost Your Testosterone Numbers Naturally

 There is a long list of other possible, natural testosterone-boosting supplements that you can read about at PeakTestosterone.com.
 Just search at that site to your heart’s content.

-In subsequent posts, I’ll present the results of my testosterone-boosting endeavor, but this will take a few months… not only to give the workouts, diet and supplements a chance to work, but to take another test to see what the new numbers are.
+In later posts, I’ll present the results of my testosterone-boosting experiment, but this will take a few months… not only to give the workouts, diet and supplements a chance to work, but to take another test to see what the new numbers are.

 Speaking of tests, man, without one, you’re running blind.
 Yes, that morning erection – or lack thereof – may give you a clue, but it’s not exactly a science.
 So, choose either a blood or saliva test and take it from there.